Amazing Facts of Nepalupdated on

 Brave Gurkhas of Nepal

-Nepal’s eminent Gorkha troopers in every case effectively secured their nation.
-With their motto, “Better to die than be a Coward” Nepalese Gurkhas won many Indian wars.
-The British were so dazzled with their battling capacity during the Indian wars; they have took many Gurkhas from Nepal during Second World War.
+Nepal’s eminent Gorkha troopers, in every case, effectively secured their nation.
+With their motto, “Better to die than be a Coward,” Nepalese Gurkhas won many Indian wars.
+The British were so dazzled with their battling capacity during the Indian wars; they took many Gurkhas from Nepal during Second World War.

-Some of the world’s record that Nepal currently holds
+Some of the world’s records that Nepal currently holds

-It is no new thing that, Nepal shelters the world tallest mountain title.
-Just like that there are few other things that Nepal has manages to earn the title.
+It is no new thing that Nepal shelters the world’s tallest mountain title.
+Just like that, there are a few other things that Nepal has managed to earn the title.
 For instance: